tnware/django-entra-auth/docs/azure_ad_config_guide.rst

         ...
     ]

-Step 3 - Register and configure an Azure AD frontend application
+Step 3 - Register and configure a frontend application
 ----------------------------------------------------------------
 Just like we did with our backend application in step 1, we have to register a new app for our frontend.
 In this example we are authenticating a Django Rest Framework token through a single page application(SPA).
 The redirect URI value must match with the domain where your frontend application is located(eg. http://localhost:3000).